-Wherever possible new developments should incorporate Sustainable Drainage Systems to ensure runoff volume does not exceed a one in 100 year, six hour rainfall event [29].
-Proposals will only be supported if:
+Wherever practicable new developments should incorporate Sustainable Drainage Systems to ensure runoff volume does not exceed a one in 100 year, six hour rainfall event [25].
+As appropriate to their nature, scale and location proposals will be supported subject to the following criteria:

-- a) they satisfactorily address the risk of fluvial and pluvial flooding - b) they take steps to maximise rainfall being retained within the curtilage of the development (eg using drainage methods endorsed by the Environment Agency and DEFRA) so that the proposed development will not increase surface water run-off - c) they incorporate Sustainable Urban Drainage Systems designed to control run-off generated on-site to the Greenfield run-off rate for all return periods up to and including the one in 100 year plus climate change critical storm event criteria - d) they use wherever feasible above ground attenuation such as swales, ponds and other water-based ecological systems in preference to underground water storage - e) they ensure that any part of a development within the vicinity of a watercourse should be accompanied by a site-specific flood risk assessment and, where appropriate, hydraulic modeling prepared in compliance with official guidance according to the Environment Agency and DEFRA requirements.
-This should demonstrate the flood risk to the site and surrounding area over the recommended periods.
+- a) they satisfactorily address the risk of fluvial and pluvial flooding - b) they take steps to maximise rainfall being retained within the curtilage of the development (eg using drainage methods endorsed by the Environment Agency and DEFRA) so that the proposed development will not increase surface water run-off - c) they incorporate Sustainable Urban Drainage Systems designed to control run-off generated on-site to the Greenfield run-off rate for all return periods up to and including the one in 100 year plus climate change critical storm event criteria - d) they use wherever feasible and viable above ground attenuation such as swales, ponds and other water-based ecological systems in preference to underground water storage - e) as appropriate to the development concerned and its potential to generate surface water runoff they are accompanied by a site- specific flood risk assessment and, where appropriate, hydraulic modelling prepared in compliance with official guidance according to the Environment Agency and DEFRA requirements.
+This should demonstrate the flood risk to the site and surrounding area over the recommended period.